pycom/pycom-documentation/content/gettingstarted/registration/lora/helium_hotspot_registration.md

 ## Assert Location

-If you haven't asserted your location during onboarding, you can do this via this option in the app.
+If you haven't asserted your location during setup, you can do this at a later date in the app.
 You can also use the official Helium Hotspot app to assert your location.
-Please note that only one location assertion is payed by Pycom.
+Please note that only one location assertion is pre-payed by Pycom.
 If you wish to change your location later, any fees charged by the Helium network are the responsibility of the Hotspot owner!

 ## Transfer Hotspot